akademsubotnik/router-project3/README.md

-A project that collects metrics on your network and populates them to grafana.
-It uses docker swarm.
+A project that collects adguard metrics on your network and populates them to grafana.

-How To:
+How to :
-  1) Create a docker swarm https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/
-  2) Deploy to docker swarm with a stack from compose file, in current directory, with $docker stack deploy --compose-file docker-compose.yml networkstack
-  3) Monitor $docker stack ls , $docker service ls $docker service logs $docker service scale ... etc.
+1) Install Openwrt on your router (recommend 1GB+ in RAM, 32GB+ in storage space (see openwrt exroot to use a usb drive to hold opkg packages)
+2) Install AdguardHome, Prometheus, Adguard exporter on your router https://hub.docker.com/r/ebrianne/adguard-exporter
+3) Setup Adguard/Prometheus and Adguard exporter
+4) Install Grafana on PC and use Prometheus as a data source, where you can view adguard statistics (eg. most common blocked IP/most common DNS IP <-- this is a WIP as I change dashboard on Grafana

-I'm using alot of code from https://github.com/benisai/Openwrt-Monitoring
+I'm using alot of code/ideas from https://github.com/benisai/Openwrt-Monitoring